← Back

 However, consequence severity alone does not determine the need for a LOPA.

-If, considering the safeguards already in place and deemed creditable, the residual risk is consistent with the risk acceptance criteria, a LOPA is not technically required.
-Conversely, a LOPA is justified only when there is a demonstrable gap between the residual risk and the acceptable risk.
+If, after considering the safeguards already in place and judged creditable, the residual risk is consistent with the applicable risk acceptance criteria, a LOPA is not technically required.
+Conversely, a LOPA is justified only when a demonstrable gap remains between the residual risk and those criteria.

 Many industrial processes are operated entirely through the Basic Process Control System (BPCS), with no SIL-rated functions, even when some scenarios appear severe at first glance.